Creamy Chicken and Wild Rice Soup | Slow Cooker

 Even after five years away, the Twin Cities still feel like home, in some ways even more than Milwaukee.

 If you’ve spent time in Minnesota, you might be familiar with one of the state’s best products, wild rice.
 It’s nutty and complex and wonderful, and I love its bold, dark color too.
+If you’re new to cooking with it, check out Aysegul’s great post on How to Cook Wild Rice.

 In Minnesota, you’ll find wild rice in all sorts of dishes, but it’s hard to imagine one more classic or universally appealing than creamy chicken and wild rice soup.